• home

 my therapeutic approach

-In addition to being trauma-informed, my approach would be considered integrative because I prefer to borrow from multiple therapeutic models, rather than limiting myself to just one.
-This allows me to adapt my overall treatment strategy according to each client's unique needs, strengths, and preferences.
-Gilbert et. al. (2011) refers to integrative therapy as a "unifying approach" and a "multi-dimensional relational framework that can be created anew for each individual ."
+In addition to being trauma-informed, I have an integrative approach, which means I borrow from multiple therapeutic models instead of limiting myself to just one; this strategy allows me to adapt my treatment plan to my clients' unique needs, strengths, and preferences.
+Gilbert et. al. (2011) refers to integrative therapy as a "unifying approach" and a "multi-dimensional relational framework that can be created anew for each individual."
 If you would like additional information about integrative psychotherapy, please click LEARN MORE below.
+The following is a list of my preferred treatment models:

-• Cognitive-behavioral therapy (CBT): This method involves learning to control thoughts and change fundamental beliefs in order to reduce symptoms and problematic behaviors.
+1. Cognitive-behavioral therapy (CBT): This method involves learning to control thoughts and change fundamental beliefs in order to reduce symptoms and problematic behaviors.
 CBT is the gold standard in mental healthcare because it is research-based and proven effective for treating a range of different issues and client populations.
-I am D certified in several evidence-based practices (as defined in the FAQs) with foundations in CBT, including Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) and Acceptance and Commitment Therapy (ACT).
+I am certified in several evidence-based practices (as defined in the FAQs) with foundations in CBT, including Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) and Acceptance and Commitment Therapy (ACT).

-• Humanistic: This approach falls under the "psychodynamic" umbrella; the interventions include expression of empathy, active listening, and unconditional positive regard in order to build a strong therapeutic alliance, promote self-acceptance, and facilitate personal growth.
+3. Humanistic: This approach falls under the "psychodynamic" umbrella; the interventions include expression of empathy, active listening, and unconditional positive regard in order to build a strong therapeutic alliance, promote self-acceptance, and facilitate personal growth.

-• Existentialism: This approach also falls under the "psychodynamic" umbrella; it involves helping clients search for meaning, embrace both freedom and responsibility, and confront mortality.
+4. Existential: This approach also falls under the "psychodynamic" umbrella; it involves helping clients search for meaning, embrace both freedom and responsibility, and confront mortality.

 LEARN MORE